rainjs/rainjs/doc/source/getting_started/rain_sdk_tutorial.rst

 =================

 In this section you can find the tutorial for creating projects with RAIN SDK.
-Please read :doc:`/getting_started/installation` before this.
+Please read :doc:`installation` before this.

 --------------------
 RAIN SDK Basic usage